thirumurthis/Learnings/BigDataFileFormat/rc_vs_orc_notes.md

  - Stripe Footer:
      - contains directroy of stream location (serialized data)

+#### Simple physical representation of the ORC file
+  - Each stripe can only be 250 MB
 ```

 | ID                 |  Name                   |   country               |  \